zulip/zulip/docs/overview/gsoc-ideas.md

 Where should you publish your draft?
-We prefer Dropbox Paper or Google Docs (or even just a message in Zulip), since those platforms allows people to look at the text without having to log in or download a particular app, and you can update the draft as you improve your idea.
+We prefer Dropbox Paper or Google Docs (or even just a message in Zulip), since those platforms allow people to look at the text without having to log in or download a particular app, and you can update the draft as you improve your idea.
 In either case, you should post the draft for feedback in chat.zulip.org.